Guest blog by Jill O'Gorman, professional designer

 3 min read

 As we celebrate Earth Month this year, take some time to think about how your purchases can affect the environment.
-Read more below, and learn how ReStore does its part to help create a brighter, greener future all year long!
+Learn how your support of ReStore helps create a brighter, greener future all year long!

 What happens to the items you buy once you’re finished with them?
 More often than not, they end up in a landfill.
 The pollution caused by manufacturing these items also negatively impacts the environment.
 Understanding the environmental costs of your purchases is an important part of being a responsible consumer, so let's take a look.